SteveTuttle/credit-risk-analysis-toolkit/README.md

 ![Confusion Matrix Display]() placeholder

 ### Part-3: Write a Credit Risk Analysis Report
 Lastly, the instructions require that I will write a credit risk analysis report which includes a summary and analysis of the performance of the machine learning models used in this challenge.
 This report will be written in as a _README.md_ file included with this challenge GitHub repository.
-I will structure the report using the `report_template.md` that the original _Starter_Code.zip_ included, while ensuring that it contains the following:
+The `report_template.md` calls for the results of two models and a comparison between them, the model from the challenge (_Logistic Regression_) will be Model 1.
+For Model 2 I will add a Random Forest model to the `credit_risk_classification_sdt.ipynb` notebook solely for the comparison.
+I will structure the report using the `report_template.md` that the original `Starter_Code.zip` included, while ensuring that it contains the following:

 1) __An Overview of the Analysis:__ Explain the purpose of this analysis.